daskeyboard/daskeyboard-applet--h2o-reminder-international/README.md

 Do you drink enough water during the day?

-Drink water is essential for an healthy life.
-This applet will remind you to drink every hour the right quantity of water based on your body mass, gender and life style.
+Drinking water is essential for a healthy life.
+This applet will remind you to drink every hour.
+The right quantity of water based on your body mass, gender and lifestyle.

 [GitHub repository](https://github.com/daskeyboard/daskeyboard-applet--h2o-reminder-international)